j-sieben/PIT/README.md

 Other possible extensions refer to the way session identity is detected.
 It may be sufficient to rely on `CLIENT_IDENTIFIER`, as this is the case in APEX environments, or to stick to the `USER` function to detect a specific user.
 Should this turn out to not be working for you (e.g. in a proxy user environment), you may provide a new `SESSION_ADAPTER` that implements your method of detecting the session identity.
 Which `SESSION_ADAPTER` is used is parameterizable.

+The session adapter serves for another purpose as well: If the calling environment is set to debug, as this is possible within APEX, the session adapter will switch `PIT` to debug modus as well.
+This way, `PIT` automatically follows the application in this regard.

 ## What's more?

 ### Reusable Components